 - Pick your company and product names carefully.
 Don’t pick a name for your company or product that has a negative or totally different meaning in another language.
 Remember when the Chevy Nova required a rename, once Chevrolet realized that Nova meant “no go” in the Spanish market (not a great name for a car).

 - Reinforce your brand in international markets.
 An international brand will command higher prices and additional customer demand.
 This is called brand goodwill, a hard-won value resulting from the trust that a strong name engenders among buyers and partners.
-As you begin to saturate the demand in domestic markets, let your brand take you international at low cost.
+As you begin to saturate the demand in domestic markets, let your brand take you international at a low cost.

 - Balance your business between geographies.
 When buyers in one region start to slow down, look for buyers in other geographies to take up the slack.
 Companies with diversified portfolios can focus their energy on other global markets that are doing well.